 Echinacea is an immunomodulator, meaning it works to stimulate the immune system.
 This is partly because echinacea increases immune cells in the blood, especially T-cells which are responsible for non-specific immunity.
 This is the part of your immune system that reacts to any infections before it has had a change to create antibodies specific to the threat.
 It is believed that by doing this, it reduces the severity of illness, giving the body more time to create antibodies to a viral infection.

 That is the million-pound question.
-Whilst Echinacea has not been tested on COVID-19 specifically, there is some promising evidence that it can help.
-The direct antiviral activity mentioned earlier has been tested to work in other corona-viruses such as SARS and MERS, believed to function on membrane receptors familiar to most corona-viruses.
-We still need more research, and test Echinacea specifically on COVID-19.
+Whilst Echinacea has not been tested on the 2020 virus specifically, there is some promising evidence that it can help.
+The direct antiviral activity mentioned earlier has been tested to work on other viruses such as SARS and MERS, and it is believed to function on membrane receptors similar to these viruses.
+But we still need more research to test Echinacea.
 This however may take a long time, as the virus is so new, and studies take many months to complete.
 There is however very promising potential for Echinacea extracts to be effective tools against the virus.

 The general non-specific immune boosting properties of Echinacea are also likely to help in reducing the severity of the disease, just as it has shown to reduce severity and complications of other viral respiratory infections.
 Once again, more research needs to be conducted in vivo on actual patients to prove whether this will be the case.